 |Proof of marriage.||To name your spouse as pension beneficiary and/or enroll him/her in your insurances, you must provide a copy of your government issued marriage certificate or matching addresses on valid driver's licenses or state ID and your most recent 1040 tax form showing filing married.|

 |Proof of age.||See proving your age for the list of proofs we can accept.
 If you elect a survivor option, you will also need to furnish proof of your beneficiary's age.|

-If your dependent is a disabled child age 19 or older, and is covered by your State of Michigan insurance as an active employee, we will need a current letter from the attending physician stating that the child is totally and permanently incapacitated due to physical or mental disability and is incapable of self-sustaining employment, along with any medical records or reports that substantiate the incapacitation occurred prior to age 19.
+If your dependent is a disabled child age 19 or older and is covered by your State of Michigan insurance as an active employee, we will need a current letter from the attending physician stating that the child is totally and permanently incapacitated due to physical or mental disability and is incapable of self-sustaining employment, along with any medical records or reports that substantiate the incapacitation occurred prior to age 19.
+If you have received an incapacitated dependent approval letter from the Michigan Civil Service Commission's Employee Benefits Division, you may send this in place of a doctor's note.
 We will verify with the Employee Benefits Division that the child is currently enrolled and was deemed incapacitated prior to age 19.
-If incapacitation was not previously established, the information will be passed over to the insurance carrier for a determination of eligibility.
+If you have not yet established the dependent's incapacitation, please visit the Employee Benefits Division website and navigate to forms.
+Select Insurance forms and complete the BCBSM/BNC Disabled Dependent Application.
 In addition, every year you may be asked to furnish proof of the continued condition and proof of dependency.
 Deferred applicants cannot enroll an incapacitated child age 19 or older.